MSFT-Innovation-Hub-India/MTC-Student-Developer-Programme-Quantum-Computing/Quantum Entanglement and Superposition.md

 Long Distance key distribution- The QKD process (quantum key distribution) enables safe transfer of the key across long distances by implementing symmetric encryption patterns.

 ### These methods are rather difficult to implement currently, on a large scale due to technological limitations.
-I have attached basic codes for the functions which perform the aforementioned tasks, assuming that a classical message is two bits and a quantum state is represented by 1 Qubit.